-When someone we love has died, a beautiful, bespoke funeral, or celebration of life is our final act of love and gratitude.
-As a funeral celebrant, I aim to create a personal, memorable ceremony, which tells their story and celebrates their life in a genuine and heartfelt way.
+When someone we love has died, a beautiful, bespoke funeral, or celebration of life is our final gift of love and gratitude.
+I take pride in creating personal ceremonies, which tell a person’s unique life story, and celebrates their character in a genuine and heartfelt way.

-There is great beauty in the love expressed at a funeral.
-I aim to make the service a warm, safe space for family and friends to grieve.
-I am particularly sensitive to the needs of children, who may not have attended a funeral before.
+There is great beauty in the love expressed at funerals.
+I aim to make the service a warm, safe space for family and friends to express their thoughts and emotions.
+I’m particularly sensitive to the needs of children, who may not have attended a funeral before.

-Funerals are changing and becoming much more personalised.
+Funerals and celebrations of life are changing and becoming much more personalised.
 With that in mind, I encourage families to focus on what’s right for them, rather than convention or ‘the done thing’.
 For example, many funerals are held at crematoria, or burial grounds, but you are free to choose any venue.

-At our first meeting, we’ll talk about your loved one’s personality, life history, hobbies and achievements.
-We’ll talk about who was special to them over the years and their beliefs, or their philosophy of life.
+When we meet, we’ll talk about your loved one’s personality, life history, hobbies and achievements.
+We’ll talk about what made them happy, who was special to them and their beliefs, or philosophy of life.

-I make sure the funeral reflects the individual’s views.
-My funeral services cover the spectrum – from secular, to humanist, to religious.
-You can select any poems, readings, hymns or songs that feel right, and I can offer you ideas and suggestions.
+I make sure the funeral reflects their views.
+My ceremonies cover the spectrum – from secular, to humanist, to religious.
+You can select any poems, readings, hymns or songs that feel right to you, and I can offer you ideas and suggestions.

-I take great pride in creating unique, beautiful funerals, which create good memories for the future.
+I take great pride in creating unique, beautiful funerals, which create positive, peaceful memories for the future.

 A living funeral means planning a funeral service, when someone is well enough to express their wishes.
 Sometimes people want to organise their funeral in advance, to make it easier for their family after they die.
 Others might want to help a loved one who is ill to plan their funeral.
 For the dying person, talking about their funeral can help them feel more in control and give them peace of mind.
 For the family, it can give them the comfort of knowing they’ll be carrying out their loved one’s wishes.